-Ellias, the Bion M. Gregory Chair in Business Law and Faculty Director of UC Hastings’ Center for Business Law, was one of only two academics named to the list.
-A past recipient of the UC Hastings Foundation Faculty Award for Faculty Scholarship, the highest research award given by the college, he was an easy pick by almost any measure.
+Ellias, the Bion M. Gregory Chair in Business Law and Faculty Director of UC Law SF’ Center for Business Law, was one of only two academics named to the list.
+A past recipient of the UC Law SF Foundation Faculty Award for Faculty Scholarship, the highest research award given by the college, he was an easy pick by almost any measure.

 Ellias specializes in the study of corporate bankruptcies.
 “Jared’s work is an evidence-based approach to some of the most important questions facing Chapter 11 practice,” said Prof. Robert Lawless of the University of Illinois College of Law, who is among those who nominated Ellias for the honor.

 “This is a well-deserved award for Jared,” said Harvard Law Prof. Mark Roe, who teaches corporate and bankruptcy law and is a recent co-author with Ellias of scholarly work.
 “He has delivered excellent scholarship, as well as leadership in finding ways to get consensus and unanimity among a wide group of bankruptcy academics in recommending bankruptcy fixes to Congress for dealing with the COVID-19 economy.”